 - Part C (Advantage plans).
 This type of plan can take care of all your medical needs (parts A, B, and D), including dental and vision coverage.
 Premiums might be higher and you might have to go to network doctors and pharmacies.

 - Medicare supplement (Medigap).
-These plans help pay for some or all out-of-pocket (OOP) costs like deductibles and copays.
+Medigap plans help pay for some or all out-of-pocket costs like deductibles and copays.
 There are 10 plans available.
 You can compare the rates and coverage with your original Medicare coverage gap and premiums.
 Choose the best option to give you maximum benefits at the lowest rates.

 New Medigap plans don’t cover prescription drug copays or deductibles.
 Also, you can’t buy Medigap insurance if you have a Medicare Advantage plan.